 Perches can consist of sturdy pieces of drift wood, cork bark tubes, bamboo poles or pieces PVC piping.
 The Amazon milk frog is arboreal and will do best when provided with hiding spots that are at the top of the cage rather than on the floor.
 These can be created by resting curved pieces of bark against the side of the cage or by attaching other types of hide spots to the side of the cage with silicone sealant.
 Some keepers choose to create a hole in a tree on one side of the cage for use as a hiding area, for example by wedging a large cork bark tube into a water dish.

-Water: A large bowl of clean water should be provided at all times.
-The water should be changed daily or when it appears dirty.
+Provide a large bowl of clean water for Amazon milk frogs to soak in.
+The water should be changed daily.
 If tap water is used it should be treated with a tap water conditioner that removes chlorine, chloramines and heavy metals.

-Lighting: In addition to providing heat, light that produces low levels of UVB radiation should also be provided.
-This UVB light bulb should be placed over the screen and in an area where the frog will be exposed to this beneficial light on a regular basis (for example, above a favorite perch or sleeping area).
+In addition to providing heat, light that produces low levels of UVB radiation should also be offered.
+Place the UVB light bulb over screen rather than glass and in an area where the frog will be exposed to this beneficial light on a regular basis (for example, above a favorite perch or sleeping area).
 UVB helps milk frogs metabolize calcium in their diet and is needed to help avoid metabolic bone disease.
 The amount of UVB radiation bulbs produce slowly dissipates with use so make sure to replace the light every six months or so.